pzp1997/Processing-Mobile/README.md

   1. Go to [Google Drive](https://drive.google.com).
   2. Click on the **New** button on the left.
   3. Click on **File Upload** from the dropdown menu and choose the file you saved in Step 4 of Making the HTML file.
-  4. Wait for the upload to complete, then click on the **Share** link in the bottom left.
+  4. Wait for the upload to complete, then click on the **Share** link at the bottom right of the screen.
   5. Click **Advanced** in the bottom right corner of the sharing box.
   6. Click **Change...**.
   7. Choose **On - Public on the web** and click **Save**.
   8. Before closing the sharing box, copy the document ID from the URL in the field below "Link to share".
-The document ID is a string of uppercase and lowercase letters and numbers between slashes in the URL.
+To do this, copy the entire link and paste it into the address bar, then copy the string of uppercase and lowercase letters and numbers between slashes in the URL.
 For example: "https:<span></span>//drive.google.com/file/d/**0B5_nVTEmLd-cNzFfUi1YNlVFdm8**/view?usp=sharing".
   9. You can now access your sketch at `www.googledrive.com/host/[doc id]` where `[doc id]` is the document ID you copied in Step 8.

 **Shortening the URL (Optional)**